bcaffo/ds4ph-bme/class1.md

 9. Books and reading to get started.
 10. Bringing a (charged) laptop to class.
 11. Computing requirements.

-If there's time:
-12. Start Unix lectures
+12. Start Unix lectures (if there's time)

 After the first class, you should:
 1. have a github account